 If using the sliced fresh mozzarella, cut each slice in quarters.
 If using the pearls, use as is.
 Add the fresh mozzarella on top of the shredded mozzarella.

 TIP: It is really easy to chiffonade fresh herbs such as basil.
 Just stack the leaves, roll them into a long cylinder shape, and slice with a sharp knife.
 That’s it!

 Using a spoon, dollup the tomatoes on top of the cheeses.
 Sprinkle the sliced basil on top of the tomatoes.
 Add the remaining shredded mozzarella.

-Bake pizza until crust is brown and crispy, about 15 – 25 minutes.
+Bake pizza until crust is brown and the top is bubbly for about 15 – 20 minutes.

 Cut pizza and drizzle with Balsamic Glaze.
 Enjoy!

 TIP: I often make this pizza with roasted vegetables instead of the tomato mixture.
 I just slice red, yellow, orange, & green peppers, onions, and portabella mushrooms and then roast them until tender.
 Then just follow the rest of the instructions, substituting the roasted veggies for the tomatoes.
 Use whatever veggies you prefer.
 Delicious!